By

 the West.
 Even as Putin pays public lip service to the victims of Soviet

-repression, his government is dismantling all genuinely independent sources of authority
+repression, his government is dismantling all genuinely independent sources of authority within

-documenting Soviet state-sponsored terror and making sure nothing as it recurs.
+Soviet state-sponsored terror and making sure nothing as it recurs.

 How is it that an